Sam-Dev-AI/AI-Stock-Analyst/README.md

 The platform leverages Google's Gemini AI to provide intelligent stock analysis, screening, and conversational trading assistance through a modern web interface with authentication, multi-chat management, and a comprehensive portfolio dashboard.

+🎯 Getting Started - User Guide
+Step 1: Access the Platform
+Visit the live platform at: https://stock-agent-774764824527.us-central1.run.app

+Step 2: Create Your Account
+Click "Sign Up" on the welcome screen

+Enter your details:

+Email address

+Strong password (minimum 6 characters)

+Click "Sign Up" button

+You'll be automatically logged in and redirected to the main chat interface​

+Note: Your account comes with ₹10 lakh virtual cash for paper trading!

+Step 3: Explore the Chat Interface
+Once logged in, you'll see the main chat screen with:

+Chat sidebar (left): All your conversation threads

+Main chat area (center): Where you interact with the AI

+Portfolio button (top right): Access your holdings and watchlist​

+Step 4: Start Your First Conversation
+📊 Ask for Stock Analysis
+Try these example queries:

+text
+"What's the current price of Reliance?"
+"Show me fundamental data for TCS"
+"Analyze HDFC Bank for me"
+"What's the latest news on Infosys?"
+🔍 Screen Top Stocks
+text
+"Find top 3 stocks from Nifty 50"
+"Screen best stocks from Nifty Bank"
+"Recommend stocks from Nifty IT with good momentum" "Which pharma stocks look bullish?"
+💼 Execute Paper Trades
+text
+"Buy 10 shares of Reliance"
+"Invest in TCS"
+"Sell 5 shares of HDFC Bank"
+"Buy ₹50,000 worth of Infosys"
+📋 Get Recommendations
+text
+"What should I buy today?"
+"Which stocks are good for swing trading?"
+"Suggest some banking stocks"
+"Show my portfolio and recommend what to sell"
+Step 5: Manage Your Portfolio
+Open Portfolio Dashboard
+Click the "Portfolio" button (top right corner)​

+A floating window will appear showing:

+Total portfolio value

+Overall P&L (Profit/Loss)

+Day's P&L (today's performance)

+Available cash

+All your holdings with individual P&L​

+View Holdings
+Each holding shows:

+Stock ticker and company name

+Number of shares owned

+Current price

+Average purchase price

+Total P&L (₹ and %)

+Day's P&L​

+Execute Manual Trades
+From the portfolio window:

+Click "Manual Trade" tab

+Enter ticker (e.g., RELIANCE.NS)

+Enter quantity

+Select BUY or SELL

+Click "Execute Trade"​

+Step 6: Build Your Watchlist
+Add Stocks to Watchlist
+Ask the AI:

+text
+"Add Reliance and TCS to my watchlist"
+"Add HDFC Bank to watchlist"
+Or from portfolio window:

+Click "Watchlist" tab

+Enter ticker(s)

+Click "Add to Watchlist"​

+View Watchlist
+In the portfolio window, switch to "Watchlist" tab to see:

+All watched stocks

+Current prices

+Daily change (% and ₹)

+Quick remove button​

+Step 7: Manage Multiple Chats
+Create New Chat
+Click "+ New Chat" button (top of sidebar)​

+A fresh conversation starts

+All chats are saved automatically

+Switch Between Chats
+Click any chat in the sidebar to resume it

+Recent chats appear at the top​

+Rename a Chat
+Hover over a chat in the sidebar

+Click the "⋮" (three dots) menu

+Select "Rename"

+Enter new name and press Enter​

+Delete a Chat
+Click the "⋮" menu on any chat

+Select "Delete"

+Confirm deletion​

+Step 8: Advanced Features
+Check Trade History
+Ask the AI:

+text
+"Show my trade history"
+"What trades did I make today?"
+Portfolio Analysis
+text
+"Analyze my portfolio performance"
+"Show my holdings and suggest improvements"
+"What are my best performing stocks?"
+"Which stocks should I sell?"
+Market Overview
+text
+"What's the Nifty 50 level today?"
+"How is the market performing?"
+"Give me Nifty Bank overview"
+News & Sentiment
+text
+"Latest news on Reliance"
+"What's happening with IT sector?"
+"Any news affecting HDFC Bank?"
+Step 9: Understanding AI Responses
+The AI provides structured responses with:

+✅ Price Information

+Current price, day change, day range

+Previous close

+✅ Technical Analysis

+RSI (Relative Strength Index)

+EMA (Exponential Moving Average)

+Support & resistance levels

+✅ Recommendations

+Clear BUY/SELL/HOLD signals

+Target price and stop-loss

+Rationale with news sentiment

+✅ Trade Confirmations

+Executed price and quantity

+Total cost/credit

+Remaining cash balance

+P&L for sells

+Step 10: Best Practices
+💡 Tips for Better Results
+Use NSE tickers: Add .NS suffix (e.g., RELIANCE.NS)

+Be specific: "Buy 10 shares of TCS" works better than "Invest in TCS"

+Check portfolio regularly: Monitor your P&L daily

+Set stop-losses: Ask AI for recommended stop-loss levels

+Diversify: Don't put all capital in one stock

+⚠️ Important Notes
+This is paper trading - no real money involved

+Market data is real-time from NSE

+Trades execute at live market prices

+Portfolio resets Day P&L at midnight

+₹10 lakh starting capital for all new users​

 ✨ Key Features
 🤖 AI-Powered Analysis
 Conversational AI Agent powered by Gemini 2.5 Flash with specialized financial knowledge​